tarwn/lessthandot-hugo/blogs/content/posts/2016-12-30-transactional-replication-from-availability-groups-to-azure-sql-database-part-5-testing.md

 ### Time to test!

-Congratulations, you&#8217;ve configured a remote distributor, configured all of your AG replicas as publishers, and configured your SQL Database as a subscriber!
+Congratulations, you've configured a remote distributor, configured all of your AG replicas as publishers, and configured your SQL Database as a subscriber!
 Now you want to ensure that transactions are replicating to the database, and that they continue to do so if there is a failover in the AG.

 ### Testing that replication works